dgrej/Curso-de-Machine-Learning-2025/README.md

 ## Presença

-A presença será contabilizada durante uma semana, a partir do início da aula.
+A presença será registrada e estará disponível por uma semana a partir do início de cada aula.
+Você poderá acessar o link para confirmar sua presença diretamente na **bio** do nosso Instagram: [@data.icmc](https://instagram.com/data.icmc)

 ## Conteúdo do Curso